nanovms/ops-documentation/getting_started.md

 ```sh
 $ curl https://ops.city/get.sh -sSfL | sh
 ```

-If the script complain about missing HomeBrew on Mac, please install it from https://brew.sh/ and re-run the above command.
+If the script complain about missing HomeBrew on Mac, please install it from https://brew.sh/ and re-run the command above.

 On Linux flavors ensure that you have QEMU version 2.5 or greater installed.

 ##### Debian / Ubuntu (apt-get) {#qemu-debian}

- To install `QEMU`, run the following command...
+ To install `QEMU`, run the following command:

 ```sh
 $ sudo apt-get install qemu